Kōji Totani

-Kōji Totani (戸谷 公次, Totani Kōji) was a Japanese actor, voice actor and narrator born in Nagoya, Aichi Prefecture, Japan who worked at Aoni Production.
-On February 6, 2006, at the age of 57, he died from acute heart failure.
+Kōji Totani (戸谷 公次, Totani Kōji) was a Japanese actor, voice actor and narrator from Nagoya, Aichi Prefecture, Japan affiliated with Aoni Production.

+Death

+On February 6, 2006, he died from acute heart failure at the age of 57.
 His final appearance was the Naruto 2006 New Year one-hour special, where he voiced Hoki.
 Following Totani's death, his ongoing roles were taken up by other voice actors.